azorg/spi/README.md

-# A user-space program to comunicate using spidev
+# A user-space example program to comunicate using spidev on Linux

 Sorces based on http://linux-sunxi.org/SPIdev